Tuned radio frequency receiver: Background

 The TRF receiver was patented in 1916 by Ernst Alexanderson.
 His concept was that each stage would amplify the desired signal while reducing the interfering ones.
 Multiple stages of RF amplification would make the radio more sensitive to weak stations, and the multiple tuned circuits would give it a narrower bandwidth and more selectivity than the single stage receivers common at that time.
 All tuned stages of the radio must track and tune to the desired reception frequency.
 This is in contrast to the modern superheterodyne receiver that must only tune the receiver's RF front end and local oscillator to the desired frequencies; all the following stages work at a fixed frequency and do not depend on the desired reception frequency.

 Antique TRF receivers can often be identified by their cabinets.
 They typically have a long, low appearance, with a flip-up lid for access to the vacuum tubes and tuned circuits.
 On their front panels there are typically two or three large dials, each controlling the tuning for one stage.
 Inside, along with several vacuum tubes, there will be a series of large coils.
 These will usually be with their axes at right angles to each other to reduce magnetic coupling between them.

+TRF receivers were widely manufactured in the 1920s by companies such as Crosley Radio Corporation.